cssnano/cssnano/README.md

 your site meets the requirements; but regardless of the preset you choose, we handle more than whitespace transforms!

-Optimisations range from compressing colors & removing comments, to discarding overridden at-rules, normalising `unicode-range` descriptors, even mangling gradient parameters for a smaller output value!
+Optimisations range from compressing colours & removing comments, to discarding overridden at-rules, normalising `unicode-range` descriptors, even mangling gradient parameters for a smaller output value!
 In addition, where it's made sense for a transform, we've added [Browserslist](https://github.com/ai/browserslist)